-You have seen black & white square-shaped barcodes on magazine ads or business cards.
+You have probably seen black & white square-shaped barcodes on magazine ads or business cards.
 These are QR Codes.
 They do the job of connecting you from print media to useful online content.
 But have you ever wondered how QR Codes work?
 How is a QR Code scanner able to read it?

 After reading this guide, you will become an expert on how QR Codes work.

 How QR Codes work

-Think of QR Code as a language.
+Think of a QR Code as a language.
 Humans can’t read this language but mobile devices and scanners can.

 Just as the English language has rules on how to form a sentence, a QR Code is also made up of elements.

 In addition, the illustration below can also help you out.
 It depicts the basic structure of a QR Code and its elements:

 QR Codes are made up of data modules